Why BUSL-1.1

 | Change License | MIT License |

-You can freely interact with x402r contracts that are already deployed:
+You can interact with deployed x402r contracts:

-- Integrate — call x402r contracts from your own contracts or dApps
+- Integrate: call x402r contracts from your own contracts or dApps

-- Build — create applications, services, and protocols on top of x402r
+- Build: create applications, services, and protocols on top of x402r

-- Deploy via factories — use x402r’s official factories (e.g.,
+- Deploy via factories: use x402r’s official factories (for example,

-PaymentOperatorFactory, EscrowPeriodFactory) to deploy your own operator instances with your own configuration
+PaymentOperatorFactory and EscrowPeriodFactory) to deploy your own operator instances with your own configuration

-You can freely work with the source code:
+You can work with the source code:

 - Read and learn from the code